d3/d3-selection/README.md

 <a name="selection_style" href="#selection_style">#</a> <i>selection</i>.<b>style</b>(<i>name</i>[, <i>value</i>[, <i>priority</i>]])

 If a *value* is specified, sets the style property with the specified *name* to the specified value on the selected elements and returns this selection.
-If the *value* is a constant, then all elements are given the same style property value; otherwise, if the *value* is a function, then the function is evaluated for each selected element, in order, being passed the current datum *d* and index *i*, with the `this` context as the current DOM element.
+If the *value* is a constant, then all elements are given the same style property value; otherwise, if the *value* is a function, then the function is evaluated for each selected element, in order, being passed the current datum (*d*), the current index (*i*), and the current group (*nodes*), with *this* as the current DOM element.
 The function’s return value is then used to set each element’s style property.
 A null value will remove the style property.
 An optional *priority* may also be specified, either as null or the string `important` (without the exclamation point).

 If a *value* is not specified, returns the current computed value of the specified style property for the first (non-null) element in the selection.
 This is generally useful only if you know the selection contains exactly one element.
 The computed value **may be different than the previously-set value**, particularly if it was set using a shorthand property (such as the `font` style, which is shorthand for `font-size`, `font-face`, etc.).